-Don’t judge a book by its cover, assumption is the mother of all F ups, it’s just the tip of the iceberg.
-So many phrases we frequently use but rarely manage to adhere to that all amount to the same thing; advice to look beneath the surface.
-Because what we see on the outside rarely reflects what someone is experiencing on the inside.
+Don’t judge a book by its cover, assumption is the mother of all F ups, just the tip of the iceberg.
+Phrases we often use but rarely adhere to that all amount to one thing; there’s more than what we see on the outside.

 Continue reading “When jumping to conclusions leads to unconscious bias”